 - Breakfast will be grab-and-go and eaten in the classroom.

 - Lunch will be picked up by students in the cafeteria and either eaten in the cafeteria or classroom.

 - Meal times will be set up to reduce the number of classrooms in the cafeteria at any one time.

 - For students in Distance Learning, meal boxes will be available from sites not used for in-person elementary learning.
 Snacks for after school programs will be eaten in the classroom.

 - Vending machines will be turned off.

 - Water fountains will be wrapped and unavailable for use.

-- A water bottle filler will be available in all schools.
+- A water bottle filler or bottled water will be available in all schools.
 Students should be encouraged to bring their own water bottle from home and labeled with their name.

 11. Ventilation and air flow

 - Where possible, air filters are being upgraded to the highest level possible (MERV 11 - 14 filters).
 HEPA filtration units will be placed in classrooms where the ventilation systems cannot support MERV filters.